razerx100/razerx100/README.md

 While still on that topic,
 I consider myself a self proclaimed linguistic.
 I love learning new human languages as well as their culture.
+I can express myself perfectly in Bengali and English.
+But my pronunciation game in English isn't very good (yet).
+I'm trying hard to perfect my British accent.
+I'm learning Japanese and can make simple conversations.
-I find Kanji or Chinese characters really interesting.
+I find Kanji really interesting.
 Oh and even though I love literally all things science, I favor Cosmology more.